bgotink/mdbook-angular/README.md

 live on the page.
 Every component will be bootstrapped as a _separate_ angular application via [`bootstrapApplication`](https://angular.io/api/platform-browser/bootstrapApplication).

+If the `no-insert` flag is not present, the live application will be added below the code block and above the playground.
+If the `insert` flag is set, the application will not be added to the page.
+Instead, you will be responsible for placing the application's element somewhere on the page.
+Note angular limits you to a single instance of the component, so placing the element on the page multiple times will not work.

 ### Playgrounds

 Components running as live examples can define inputs and actions.